 Kids need sleep.

 Kids will get used to new routines, particularly when they are good for them.

-If you find yourself feeling frazzled and simply needing a break, instead of ignoring the kids and zoning out on your cell phone, organize your day so you’ll have some you time.
 Time you can spend doing anything you want!
 It may seem impossible, but trust me it isn’t!

 - Children with irregular sleep routines and durations are more tired throughout the day